GeorgeSherif/ChatEGP/README.md

 founded in both files called "Testing After Preprocessing.ipynb", and "Testing Without Preprocessing & Testing With Data Augmentation.ipynb".

 In the remaining files, side tasks such as preprocessing the English dataset can be found in "preprocessing.ipynb", and the data augmentation can be found in "paraphrasewithBertAgain.ipynb"

+The last file is the "Results.ipynb", which combines the results of all previous approaches and draw some diagrams to visualize the results.